mkgor/puff/README.md

 # Puff
-Flexible and lightweight template enigne for PHP
+Flexible and lightweight template engine for PHP